-- 4.1 Equipment and material provided by Skills/Compétences Canada.

-- A space appropriate for conducting a demonstration

-- 2 110/120 volt (15 amp) electrical outlets

-- 2 power bars

-- 2 extension cords (minimum 10' length)

-- Two heavy duty tables approximately 0.75 m by 1.5 m.

-- Large waste container for cleanup

-- A broom and dust pan

-- Projection Screen (9' X 12')

-- 60-inch TV or monitor with HDMI input and minimum 10' cable

-- Portable microphone system with lapel mic.

-- Wi-fi accessibility

-- 4.2 Equipment and material provided by the competitor.

-- All other equipment, including data projector, laptop, extension cords and remote must be provided by the competitor

-4.3 Required clothing provided by the competitor.

-• Competitors must wear clothing appropriate for the demonstration
+- 4.1 Equipment and material provided by Skills/Compétences Canada. - A space appropriate for conducting a demonstration - 2 110/120 volt (15 amp) electrical outlets - 2 power bars - 2 extension cords (minimum 10' length) - Two heavy duty tables approximately 0.75 m by 1.5 m. - Large waste container for cleanup - A broom and dust pan - Projection Screen (9' X 12') - 60-inch TV/ monitor or projector with HDMI input and minimum 10' cable- any other input required is the responsibility of the competitor - Portable microphone system with lapel mic and/or head set note to committee- bring tape for head set - Wi-fi accessibility - 4.2 Equipment and material provided by the competitor. - All other equipment, including data projector, laptop, extension cords and remote must be provided by the competitor - 4.3 Required clothing provided by the competitor. - Competitors must wear clothing appropriate for the demonstration